NonsenseCapital/docs/README.md

 ## Origin

-The concept of Shitpost Capital came from the concept of doing the exact opposite of what people talk about on crypto-subreddits, this is where the name too originated.
+The idea of Shitpost Capital came from the concept of doing the exact opposite of what people talk about doing on crypto-subreddits, this is where the name too originated.
 Shitpost being an homage to those redditors and the community which has grown around them spanning into other social media including twitter.

 ## Overview